086290-xyz/tchb/docs/introduction.md

 exercises or easier yoga asanas for a month.
 Some basic flexibility won't hurt and it will be much easier to do even the easiest exercise.

-If you aren't strong in your back you will also need to to strenghten it, so you can return to an upright position after a backbend.
+If you aren't strong in your back you will also need to to strengthen it, so you can return to an upright position after a backbend.
 One way is to lie on your back on the top of a gym horse, couch or bed with someone sitting on your lower legs, with your upper body overhanging the